mohit1997/JIND/README.md

 				'epochs': 20}
 obj.remove_effect(train_gene_mat, test_gene_mat, train_config)

-# For evaluation
+# For evaluation (test labels are needed in this case)
 predicted_label  = obj.evaluate(test_gene_mat, test_labels, frac=0.05, name="testcfmtbr.pdf", test=True)
 # frac: outlier fraction (theta) filtering underconfident predictions
 # test: False when using JIND without batch alignment
 # name: file name dor saving the confusion matrix.
 Confusion matrix is not plotted if None provided.
 # predicted_label has three columns: cellname, raw_predictions (before rejection) and predictions (after rejection).
 If test_labels are provided, then labels are added as a column in the output.

-# For just prediction
+# For just prediction (test labels are not needed in this case)
 predicted_label  = obj.evaluate(test_gene_mat, frac=0.05, name="testcfmtbr.pdf", test=True)

 # Save the predictions for downstream tasks